 Table 1-A identifies which Participants are eligible for provider-led Workforce Australia Services and Online Full Services.
 It does not consider eligibility for Other Services.
-Most fully eligible Participants will have their eligibility determined by their JSCl2.
+Most fully eligible Participants will have their eligibility determined by their JSCl.
 In some cases, Participants are eligible for provider-led services regardless of their JSCl.

 The sections below are not mutually exclusive, and sections of this table should be considered in combination according to Participants' individual circumstances.
-For example, a Participant may be in receipt of JobSeeker Payment, be Mature-age (aged 55+) and have a Partial Capacity to Work.
+For example, a Participant may be in receipt of JobSeeker Payment, be Mature-age (aged 55+) and be a Principal Carer Parent.